Google Mail / Rackspace Email Resources

-Google Apps is just like using Gmail, except instead of using an @gmail.com address, you get email addresses like joe@mydomain.com.
+Google Workspace is just like using Gmail, except instead of using an @gmail.com address, you get email addresses like joe@mydomain.com.
+Office 365 is similar to Gmail, and with higher level subscriptions you also get use of Microsoft’s desktop apps.

 Click on a heading below to learn more.